xdrpp/xdrpp/doc/xdrc.1.md

 	warnings rather than errors.
 With the `-pedantic` flag, all warnings become errors.

+\-uptr
+:	By default, unions embed their body in the active branch in the
+	structure, meaning the in-memory size of a union depends on the largest possible case.
+The `-uptr` flag changes this behavior to store only a pointer in the union, which will require more calls to malloc, but potentially consume less memory.
+This option does not change the public interface, but may affect performance.

 # EXAMPLES

 Consider the following XDR program definition in a file myprog.x: